 Plant Hardy Ageratum for beautiful late Summer and early Fall color.
-Here’s almost everything you need to know about one of my favorite easy-care perennials!
+I love perennial ageratum (different from the annual) and its periwinkle color.
+Here is everything you need to know about one of my favorite easy-care perennials!

 Ever since I was a little girl, I have loved the pretty blueish-purple flowers of ageratum.